JamesByers/GA-SEA-DAT2/README.md

 ### Class 1: Lets get rolling! - Introduction to Data Science

 **Student Prework**
-*Before this lesson, you should already be able to:*
+* *Before this lesson*, you should already be able to:
-- Define basic data types used in object-oriented programming
+* Define basic data types used in object-oriented programming
-- Recall the Python syntax for lists, dictionaries, and functions
+* Recall the Python syntax for lists, dictionaries, and functions
-- Create files and navigate directories using the command line interface (for your specific environment)
+* Create files and navigate directories using the command line interface (for your specific environment)

 **After this lesson, you will be able to:**
 * Describe the roles and components of a successful learning environment